splorp/newtontalk-faq/newtontalk-faq.md

 From 2001 and 2007, the online hosting was graciously provided by [Bill Shamam](https://shamam.com/).

 ## Release Notes

+### 21 February 2026

++ Removed link to the NewtonTalk Twitter account and updated some details

 ### 16 July 2025